- Fingerprints test

-Setting the mode to Off can be advantageous in some cases, where websites react badly to 100% unique or blocked canvas readouts.
+Setting the mode to Off can be advantageous in cases where websites react badly to 100% unique or blocked canvas read-outs.

 Block mode completely disables the ability of the website to read canvas.
-When a website will try to perform the readout on a browser profile, where Canvas is set to Block, the returned value will be blank.
+When a website tries to perform the read-out on a browser profile, where Canvas is set to Block, the returned value will be blank.

-Whether how such situation may be treated is entirely up to the website's discretion.
-However, such events can even happen with users, who are not intently trying to hide their canvas fingerprint, in cases where a browser error occurs in the process of retrieving the data of the canvas object.
+How this kind of situation may be treated is entirely up to the website's discretion.
+However, such events can even happen with users who are not intently trying to hide their canvas fingerprint, in cases where a browser error occurs in the process of retrieving the data of the canvas object.

 Opening browser profiles on multiple machines